 A DJ would simply perform his usual routines, but have his outputs set to the transmitter instead of speakers.

-If you want to just choose and play the music yourself, just select your devices.
-Phones, laptops and just about any device with audio storage or streaming apps, as well as an audio output that can connect to the transmitters via a 3.5mm jack can be used.
+If you want to choose and play the music yourself, just select your devices.
+Phones, laptops and just about any device with audio storage are perfect, connect up a silent disco app and streaming services for ease of use.

 4) Nail the lighting